fedbiomed/fedbiomed/docs/user-guide/researcher/experiment.md

 #### Setting a random seed for reproducibility

-The `random_seed` argument allows to set a random seed at the beginning of each round.
+The `random_seed` argument allows to set a random seed on the node at the beginning of each round.

+!!! info "`random_seed` is set only on the nodes"
+    If you wish to set the random seed for the researcher, you must do so in your script or notebook, following the example below.

 The same seed is used for the built-in `random` module, `numpy.random` and `torch.random`, effectively equivalent to:

 ```python
 import random
 import numpy as np